International medical graduates

 REG IMG menu

-The clinical observer class is for Canadian medical school graduates looking to enter a postgraduate training program in British Columbia.
+Registration as a clinical observer can provide an educational experience for international medical graduates looking to enter a postgraduate training program in British Columbia.

 Clinical observers are not authorized to practise independently and function at the level of a fourth-year medical student in the practice setting.